armory/documentation/_spinnaker/operator.md

 # Custom Halyard Configuration

-To override Halyard's configuration, create a `ConfigMap` with the configuration changes you need:
+To override Halyard's configuration, create a `ConfigMap` with the configuration changes you need.
+For example, if using [secrets management with Vault](https://docs.armory.io/spinnaker-install-admin-guides/secrets-vault/), Halyard will need your Vault configuration:

 ```yaml
 apiVersion: v1